A Critical Assessment of the Brain Criticality Hypothesis: GLOSSARY

 {\bf Phase Transition} - The physical transformation of a system between distinct states with unique properties, often through the variation of a single parameter (i.e., a control parameter).
 For example, a ferromagnet can transition to a paramagnetic state if its temperature is increased.

 {\bf Memory} - A general property in physical systems in which the response of a system to some stimulus depends on the full history of its past dynamics.
-This is also known as {\it time non-locality}.~\footnote{In this work, we will exclusively use the word ``memory'' in this context, rather than in the context of the storage or retrieval of information.}
+This is also known as {\it time non-locality}.
+In this work, the word ``memory'' is used exclusively in this context, rather than in the context of the storage or retrieval of information.

+{\bf Self-Organized Criticality (SOC)} - A process whereby systems are attracted {\it dynamically} in phase diagram to a point of continuous phase transition.
+This phenomenon requires a separation of timescales, including both slow external driving and fast relaxation~\cite{PhysRevLett.59.381, watkins2016}.

 {\bf Long-Range Order} - The physical property characterized by a slow decay in correlation between units of a system as distance is increased.
 In other words, units in systems with long-range order more significantly correlate their motion with their distant neighbors than in systems without it.
 Equivalently, such a system could be said to have {\it long-range correlations}.